simonehagey/orbdot/docs/source/models.rst

 Resolved Stellar Binary
 -----------------------
-Similar to the above section, a companion star to the transiting exoplanet's host star may induce measurable variations in the radial velocity measurements.
-If there has been an observation of a binary companion with a known angular separation, from imaging or astrometric measurements, we can estimate either the mass required to cause an acceleration or determine the acceleration in the RV data if we have an estimate of the mass.
+If there is a bound stellar companion to a transiting exoplanet's host star, it may induce measurable secular variations in the radial velocity data.

-The following OrbDot functions are relevant to these effects:
+If such a companion has been observed and the angular separation is known, either from imaging or astrometric measurements, the following OrbDot functions may be used either to estimate its mass or, if the mass is known, its effect on the measured radial velocities:

 .. autofunction:: orbdot.models.theory.resolved_binary_mass_from_rv_trend
 .. autofunction:: orbdot.models.theory.resolved_binary_rv_trend_from_mass